 - Set path *LOG_FILE to turn on logging

-Now it’s time to plug in dosimeter and turn it on.
-After running “sudo ./SMG2” file you’ll see the following:
+Now it’s time to plug in the dosimeter and turn it on.
+After running the “sudo ./SMG2” file, you will see the following:

-RRD-OK tells you that everything is ok.
-Now data from dosimeter can be stored to RRD database.
+RRD-OK tells you that everything is okay.
+Now data from the dosimeter can be stored to the RRD database.

 Step 4: How do we wire up AIRA?

 What is AIRA?
-AIRA (short for Autonomous Intelligent Robot Agent) is the project that implements the standard of economic interaction between human-robot and robot-robot.
-AIRA allows to connect a variety of different robots to the market of robot’s liabilities which exist in Ethereum.
+AIRA (Autonomous Intelligent Robot Agent) is a project that implements the standard of economic interaction between human-robot and robot-robot.
+AIRA allows us to connect a variety of different robots to the market of robot’s liabilities that exists in Ethereum.

 Follow this link https://github.com/airalab/aira/blob/master/README.md to install AIRA.

-After the stable version is installed, you have to change settings for your database folder in the following file:
+After the stable version is installed, change the settings for your database folder in the following file:

 Navigate to robot -> volumes -> ./state and change it to the destination folder.

-As soon as it is done, you are free to start docker using:$ docker-compose up
+As soon as this is done, you are free to start using the docker:$ docker-compose up

-If you wish to handle your cryptocurrency online you are going to need to install a browser extension.
+If you wish to handle your cryptocurrency online, you will need to install a browser extension.